 Anime and Manga

-- Inverted in one of the episode, when the tachikomas send the camera a feed of motoko breaking through a vault, tricking the owner to open it to catch the thief.
+- Inverted in one episode, when the Tachikomas send the camera a simulated feed of someone breaking through a vault, tricking the owner into opening it to catch the "thief".

 - Lupin III:

 - "Guns, Bun, and Fun in the Sun" has Lupin and his allies arrested for drunken driving as part of the set-up for a heist.
 They smuggled in a projector with reels and used bedsheets to make a screen, showing a loop of themselves in bed to the security camera.
 Interestingly, the guards didn't spot anything — the plan worked until a suspicious Zenigata checked on the cell itself.

 - Once again, Zenigata's suspicious nature reveals a flaw in Lupin's attempt in the movie, Lupin III: Operation: Return the Treasure.
 Lupinís gang takes advantage of the power blink to run footage of an untampered safe while Lupin works on the real one.
 Zenigata eventually finds an error, but naturally itís too late.

 - Planetes: When Hakim attempts to sabotage the Von Braun, he attaches magnets to the security cameras in the engine room.
 These cause the screens to jitter for a second and then display a static image.

 - A Certain Scientific Railgun: Misaka Mikoto uses her electricity powers to get the "Splice and Dice" effect.
 It also worked against security robots.

 - In Canaan, Maria's father is believed to have been killed by a car bomb because a security camera showed him getting into a car moments before it explodes.
 A bit later, a technician rewinding the tape notices a bird that flies in front of the camera and disappears mid-air just before the explosion: it turns out, the villains have overridden the original feed at that moment with a staged video of a car explosion so they could kidnap the occupant without his security starting an immediate pursuit.